Council begins the process of creating the highest quality drinking water for our customers long before the water gets to your house.

 One of the main risks to our drinking water supply which is controlled by residents is backflow of contaminated water back into the water supply network.

 Yes, the Coffs Harbour water supply is fluoridated.
-Drinking water for the villages of Nana Glen and Coramba is not fluoridated, due to their seperate water supplies.
+Drinking water for the village of Nana Glen is not fluoridated as it is served by a seperate water supply.

 The Coffs Harbour drinking water supply generally has an average water hardness under 60mg/L (as CaCO3) and therefore is considered "soft".

 When there is a sudden increase in the rate of water flow through pipes or a change in direction, it is possible to stir up sediments that have settled in the pipes over a period of time.
 These sediments are then suspended in the water, giving it a discoloured appearance.
 Although unsightly, the suspended particles that cause discoloured water are harmless to health.
 The sediment contains very fine iron and manganese particles.
 Burst pipes can also result in discoloured water, due to the need to reverse water flow patterns in surrounding streets.

 If the discolouration stains your washing, keep the articles immersed in water and call Council on 02 6648 4000 and we can deliver a cleaning agent to help remove stains from your washing.

 If you experience white, cloudy or milky looking water it is caused by air in the water, and it is harmless.
 It can occur when work is carried out on water mains (eg. a burst water main) or when a faulty air valve allows air to enter the water pipe.
 If you leave the water to stand in a glass for a short period it will allow the air bubbles to be released and the water will return to a clear appearance.

 Testing is carried out regularly at 32 different sites throughout the City to ensure that drinking water is of good quality and meets the Australian Drinking Water Guidelines and NSW Department of Health standards.